Configuring Protocols

 # H.323 Settings

-1. Enable H.323 support.
+1. Enable the Enable H.323 option.

 2. In the H.235 encryption menu, select if it is necessary to use H.235 encryption:

-• Off – is not used
+• Forbidden – not used;

 • MandatoryTrueConf Group will not connect to the endpoints if they do not support H.235 encryption.

-• Username for authentication.
+• Username for authorization.

 • Extension number.